 The Graduate Certificate in Information and Communications Technology is proposed as a pathway for non-Information and Communications Technology (ICT) graduates, with or without professional experience in the ICT field, to study ICT subjects.

 Lead the tech world

-The course is also designed to enable inexperienced, non-ICT students to enter a career in ICT.
-The choice of any four units will enable you to tailor the course according to your own individual needs and plans.
+The program is also designed to enable inexperienced, non-ICT students to enter a career in ICT.
+The choice of any four subjects will enable you to tailor the program according to your own individual needs and plans.

 We recognise and concentrate on the vital role that computer networks, including internet and web technologies, play in all areas of life.
 This is reflected in our research strengths in networking and web engineering.

 Fees: AUD $33,280*

 As a graduate of this program, you can look forward to career opportunities in:

 - Web analyst